gatsbyjs/gatsby/docs/blog/100days/apps/index.md

 #### The Hand-Rolled Path

-[Read this tutorial and handy illustration](/docs/client-only-routes-and-user-authentication/) that walks you through adding private routes and auth in Gatsby.
+[Read this tutorial and handy illustration](/docs/client-only-routes-and-user-authentication/) that walks you through adding private routes and authentication in Gatsby.

 ### What to Do If You Need Help